New Albany Chamber of Commerce

 (b) Publicity of Nominations.
-Upon the Nominating Committee’s Report and approval of the Board of Trustees, the President shall notify the membership of the names via email, fax or written notification of the persons nominated as a candidate for Trustee and the right of petition.
+Upon the Nominating Committee’s Report and approval of the Board of Trustees, the Executive Director shall notify the membership of the names via email, fax or written notification of the persons nominated as a candidate for Trustee and the right of petition.

 (c) Nominations by Petition.
 Additional names of candidates for trustees can be nominated by petition bearing the genuine signatures of at least (10) qualified members of the chamber.
 Such petition shall be filed with the Nominating Committee within ten (10) days after notice has been given of the names of the nominated.
 The determination of the Nominating Committee as to the legality of the petition(s) shall be final.